-Dust off your notebook, and join us for a week-long journey.
-For five “packed” days, we’ll immerse ourselves in the nitty-gritty of “how to….”
-How to begin by helping students generate topics important to them, how to construct “mini-lessons” that are brief, pointed and powerful, how to respond to writers, and how to incorporate mentor texts into your teaching of writing.
-We will dabble in publishing and celebration options, too!
+Dust off your notebook, and join us for five “packed” days.
+Together, we’ll immerse ourselves in the nitty-gritty of Writer’s Workshop: helping students generate topics important to them, constructing pointed and powerful “mini-lessons,” incorporating mentor texts into your teaching of writing, figuring out the best way to respond to your particular young writers.
+We’ll dabble in publishing and celebration options, too!

-Sometimes wearing your teacher hat, other times assuming the role of student, you’ll experience what it feels like to be a writer in a workshop classroom, with choice of topics, developing your own ideas and carrying a piece through all stages of the writing process.
-We will share drafts and receive positive and useful response.
+Sometimes wearing your teacher hat, other times assuming the role of student, everyone will experience what it feels like to be a writer in a workshop classroom.

 Through a hands-on and collaborative approach, participants will: